 The Shark Tank panel of venture capitalists has invested well over $25 million to date.
 The panel is made up of a core group of six tycoons and sometimes includes guest celebrity investors.

 Barbara Corcoran is a businesswoman, speaker, consultant, author, and investor whose greatest strength is branding.
 She made her fortune in real estate, famously co-founding the Corcoran Group in 1973 with a $1,000 loan from her boyfriend.
-In the Shark Tank Barbara is level-headed, respectful, and disciplined but can be also be fierce when going after a promising product or business idea.
+In the Shark Tank Barbara is level-headed, respectful, and disciplined but can be fierce when going after a promising product or business idea.

 Mark Cuban, arguably the biggest and toughest shark of them all, is an American business icon, investor, author, producer, and technology and internet wizard who is known to be extremely competitive.
 He is the owner of the Dallas Mavericks, Landmark Theatres, Magnolia Pictures, and co-founder of AXS TV as well as many other businesses.
 In the Shark Tank Mark is strategic, influential, and a master negotiator.
 He is known to put the pressure on the entrepreneurs and his fellow sharks, treating business like a game, with tactics like giving the entrepreneurs 30 seconds to say yes to an offer before it is withdrawn.